 In some cases, a stalking allegation could simply amount to one person’s word against another.
 In these cases, the prosecution may have a difficult time proving guilt beyond a reasonable doubt.
 But in many cases, there are telephone records, emails, letters, and/or witnesses that may be available to provide evidence that the crime took place.

 Remember that stalking requires a “course of conduct.”
 And while the statute provides a definition of that phrase, it does not provide an unassailable formula that would allow a determination that stalking did or did not take place.
 The specific conduct that may constitute stalking includes:

 - Maintaining visual or physical proximity to a person, or directing threats, on two or more occasions (over any period of time); or

-- Using an electronic device or system to “surveil” a person (or a person’s internet or wireless activity) for a period of twelve hours or more, or on two or more occasions, without being authorized to do so.
+- Using an electronic device or system to “surveil” a person (or a person’s wireless or internet activity) for a period of twelve or more hours on at least two occasions, without being authorized to do so.

 Phoenix Stalking Defense Attorney